superhu4/bibledelight/content/plans/ccci.md

 2. Thoughtfully group books together by audience, author, timeline, etc.[^1]

 3. Satisfy three natural calendars (school, church, and solar) by starting in the Old Testament in late-summer (school) in order to lead up to messianic prophecies in Advent (church) which in turn naturally flows into the Gospels, Acts, and the epistles starting in January (solar).
-(In terms of preaching, I will generally focus one Gospel at the beginning of each year based on a four-year cycle (Years A, B, C, D).[^2])
+(In terms of preaching, I will generally focus on one Gospel at the beginning of each year based on a four-year cycle (Years A, B, C, D).[^2])

 ## Basic Structure